vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/markdown.md

 ### Code Blocks

 Following code blocks extensions are implemented during Markdown parsing in Node side.
-That means, the code blocks won’t be processed in client-side.
+That means, the code blocks won't be processed in client-side.

 #### Line Highlighting